joachimhgg/Nextcloud-tutorial/README.md

 # Nextcloud-tutorial

-Fast tutorial on my hardware choices and how I setup my cloud.
-Contact me for more information.
+Fast recap on my hardware choices and how I setup my cloud.

 ## Hardware
 * Raspberry pi 4 4gb (for USB3.0)